 Same-Sex Estate Planning

-- A Simple Will or Complex Will If you and your partner don’t have wills and don’t live in a state where same-sex marriages are allowed, your state will determine who will inherit each of your estates.
+- A Simple Will or Complex Will If you and your partner don’t have wills and don’t live in a state where same-sex marriage is allowed, your state will determine who will inherit each of your estates.
 In those states, your surviving spouse gets nothing if there’s no will.
-(This, of course, won’t be the case if you live in a marriage equality state.).
+(This, of course, won’t be the case if you live in a marriage equality state).

 - HIPAA Authorization The Health Insurance Portability and Accountability Act allows you to authorize medical providers to discuss your condition and prognosis with your partner.
 Without it, doctors may claim that they can speak only with “immediate family” — and in most states, your partner is not considered “immediate family.”